Frequently Asked Questions

 How does a play make it into the influence table?

-To qualify as a play in The Standard Table of Influence, a candidate influence play must meet these three criteria:
+To qualify as a play in The Standard Table of Influence, a candidate influence play must meet these four criteria:

-2. That single principle may not be reasonably described by any combination of stratagems.
+UNIQUE That single principle may not be reasonably described by any combination of stratagems.
 The common strategy of smoking out a competitor, for example, is well explained through the joining of the Jam and Bait.
-Thus, a smoke out is not reduced and, accordingly, not eligible.
+Thus, a smoke out is not reduced and, accordingly, not eligible

 By publishing this system, aren’t you publishing the secret code?
 And if everyone has it, won’t the result be gridlock?